plargohq/ubiquity-python-client/README.md

 ```

-## Paginated API's
+## Paginated APIs

-Certain resources contain more data than can practically returned in a single request.
+Certain resources contain more data than can be practically returned in a single request.
 In these resources the data is split across multiple responses where each response returns a subset of the items requested and a continuation token.

 Requests for the first page of data should not contain a continuation token.
-To get the next batch of items the continuation token should be passed with the subsequent request.
-If no continuation token is returned all of the available data has been returned.
+To get the next batch of items ,the continuation token should be passed with the subsequent request.
+If no continuation token is returned, all of the available data has been returned.

-Initial request to paged API's should not include a continuation.
+Initial request to paged APIs should not include a continuation.
 If no limit is supplied the default of 25 will be applied.

 ```python
 import ubiquity